Project idea and potential

 • Highly competitive Swedish companies with OEE above 85%

 • Higher operational efficiency and reduced environmental impact

 • Prescriptive maintenance solutions developed and used in industry

 The collaborative testbed environment used in SUMMIT is the Virtual Development Laboratory (VDL) at Chalmers.
 VDL is an existing arena for collaboration between industry, academia, and institutes.
 The VDL will provide remote access to the testbed through internet as well as local onsite access in order to interact, showcase and evaluate the digitalization benefits developed.
 Cross-disciplinary teams of industry experts, data scientists, and production domain experts collaborate on developing and testing data-driven decision support tools.
 Project partners will provide software functionality to develop and test innovative solutions related to data analytics and virtual tools.

-Biträdande professor vid Chalmers, Industrial and Materials Science, Production Systems
+Biträdande professor vid Chalmers University of Technology, Industrial and Materials Science, Production Systems

-Forskarassistent vid Chalmers, Industrial and Materials Science, Production Systems
+Forskarassistent vid Chalmers University of Technology, Industrial and Materials Science, Production Systems

 Funding Chalmers participation during 2017–2021 with 8,000,000.00 SEK